teambit/docs/docs/workspace.md

 ### Component pending to be tagged automatically

-Component (not in state new) whose at least one of its dependencies is in modified state.
+Component (not in state 'new') for whom at least one of its dependencies is in 'modified' state.

 ```shell
 $ bit status